The Cholesterol Myth Is Crumbling — And It’s Costing Lives

 Myth #3: Statins Are Safe and Effective for Everyone

-The Truth: Statins Carry Meaningful Risks
+The Truth: Statins Have Context-Dependent Benefits and Risks

-• Elevated liver enzymes
+• Elevations in liver enzymes

 Myth #4: Cholesterol Numbers Are the Best Way to Assess Heart Disease Risk

-More meaningful indicators of cardiovascular risk include:
+More clinically meaningful indicators of cardiovascular risk reflect lipid behavior, inflammation, and metabolic health, rather than total cholesterol alone.
+These include:

-• LDL particle size and density
+LDL particle size and density

-• High-sensitivity C-reactive protein (hs-CRP)
+High-sensitivity C-reactive protein (hs-CRP)

-• Lipoprotein(a)
+Lipoprotein(a)

-• Fasting insulin and the triglyceride-to-HDL ratio
+Fasting insulin and the triglyceride-to-HDL ratio

 Advanced Functional Lab Testing